cisar2218/Plutonication/README.md

 // ... app is comunicating ... ------------------------------------------------
-Console.ReadKey(); // after you press key on your board code goes on ...
+Console.ReadKey(); // after you press key on your keyboard code goes on ...
 // ... app is going to close connection ... -----------------------------------

 // PART 4.5 (optional): stop receiving messages -------------------------------